junior-devleague/cyber-security/exercises/Security+Study-Guide.md

 #### Read:
   - The Preface
   - Introduction and look at exam readiness checklist
-  - Chapter 2
+  - Chapter 2 (Introduction to Security Terminology)
   - Virtualization
-  - (Optional) Read chapter 14 (we will not cover this in class)
+  - Read chapter 14 (we will not cover this in class)

 #### Assessment:
 https://drive.google.com/drive/u/1/folders/1ros2yDhEZhPIqQgwCroSsive4c4r0Ocz